Visas for skilled migrants are available in a number of UK sectors. Find out if you qualify and how to apply if you land a lucrative job offer.

 Other visas for highly-skilled migrants

-If you are a skilled migrant working for an overseas company who wants to transfer you to a branch in the UK, you may instead be able to apply for a Tier 2 intra-company transfer visa.
+If you are a skilled migrant working for an overseas company that wants to transfer you to a branch in the UK, you may instead be able to apply for a Senior or Specialist Worker visa.

-Self-employed workers and those looking to start a business or invest in the UK can apply for either:
+Self-employed workers and those looking to start a business in the UK or invest in the country can apply for either:

 - Start-up visa – for those with a new business idea that can demonstrate both innovation and potential for growth;